 The Indian sugar industry has grown in recent years, is it expected to continue to produce a surplus?

-- This means that in all but one year over the last ten years India has produced more sugar than its domestic requirements of around 26.5 mt.
-In the absence of policy reform and poor/no monsoonal rains, many commentators believe India will continue to produce more sugar than it requires.
+- In fact, in all but one year over the last ten years India has produced more sugar than its domestic requirements of around 26.5 mt.
+In the absence of policy reform and poor/no monsoonal rains, many commentators believe India will continue to produce much more sugar than it requires .

 - The build up of very large excess stocks – currently around 12 mt – is the real problem for exporters like Australia because the market anticipates that these stocks will one day be exported, meaning global prices are held artificially low.

-- Cane and sugar production is being driven by:
+- Excess cane and sugar production is being driven by:

 - Government policies, including very high minimum regulated cane prices (that are 50-100% higher returning than any competing crops).